Émile Durkheim and the Three Functions Theory: Understanding Society Through Social Cohesion

 Conclusion

 Émile Durkheim's analysis of religion as a social institution with integrative, regulatory, and consoling functions continues to shape sociological inquiry into human behavior.
-That said, by recognizing religion's role in fostering solidarity, establishing moral boundaries, and providing existential meaning, we gain a deeper appreciation for its enduring significance across cultures and historical periods.
-As societies evolve, the forms through which these functions are expressed may transform, yet the underlying human need for connection, guidance, and comfort persists—testament to the profound impact of the sacred on collective life.
+By recognizing religion's role in fostering solidarity, establishing moral boundaries, and providing existential meaning, we gain a deeper appreciation for its enduring significance across cultures and historical periods.
+As societies evolve, the forms through which these functions are expressed may transform, yet the underlying human need for connection, guidance, and comfort persists—testament to the profound impact of the sacred on collective life And that's really what it comes down to.
+But it adds up..